Members Agreement - under Review as at September 2020

 - Payments: Members give or receive from each other credit in the accepted LETS units, called Ideals, which is recorded via the Bristol LETS website.
 Only the account holder can authorize the transfer of units from his/her account to that of another.

-- Rates: The standard work rate is 5 Ideals per hour, although higher or lower rates may be negotiated.
+- Rates: The standard work rate is 5 Ideals per hour, - this needs updating as it has slipped well below the minimum wage see POLICY UPDATE paper - although higher or lower rates may be negotiated.
 Members may engage in any transaction entirely in Ideals, or on a part cash basis.
 Terms and trading rates must be clearly agreed by both parties before a trade is commenced.
 Note: only Ideals are recorded on Bristol LETS.

 - No member is obliged to accept any particular invitation to trade, or to engage in any transaction whatsoever with other members.